Emmett Till: How She Sent Him and How She Got Him Back: Inspiration

-Depiction
+Description

+The painting is mixed media on canvas, and is 24 inches in length by 36 inches in height.
 The left side of the painting uses bright colors and clean lines to display Emmett Till's face before he was found lynched.
 The right side of the painting uses dark colors and texture to display Emmett Till's face after he was found lynched.
 The detail present in the painting on the right side of the face is consistent with reports done in an autopsy by the FBI, and with witness testimonies given in the same report.
 It is also accordant with photos of Emmett Till's face before and after the lynching, shared throughout the media after his death.

 Response

-When a similar painting by Dana Shutz, Open Casket (2016), was shown at the 2017 Whitney Biennial, and sparked public debate, comparison in the media between the two pieces began.
+When another painting depicting Till by Dana Schutz, Open Casket (2016), was controversially shown at the 2017 Whitney Biennial, How She Sent Him and How She Got Him Back was presented by Whittington and other commentators as a positive contrast to Open Casket for its "authentic" and non-abstracted depiction of Black suffering.

 Influences

 Dr. Lisa Whittington's main influence is Vincent van Gogh.
 She is fascinated with his work, The Starry Night (1889).
 In a TED Talk, she says "nobody had ever given [the wind] color until Vincent Van Gogh did that for me."
 She is also influenced by Frida Kahlo, Jean-Michel Basquiat, Keith Haring, Pablo Picasso, and Romare Bearden.